 VW ID.4 GTX FAQ

-Will U.S. get the VW ID.4 GTX?
+Will the U.S. get the VW ID.4 GTX?

-The VW ID.4 GTX’s top speed would be 112 mph.
+The VW ID.4 GTX’s 0-62 mph acceleration time is 6.2 seconds, while the top speed is 112 mph.

 What is the VW ID.4 GTX release date?